jlam01/jlam01-machine-learning/july20.md

 ### **1.Which optimizer have you selected, and how might it compare to other possible choices?  (have a look at this site - https://towardsdatascience.com/understanding-rmsprop-faster-neural-network-learning-62e116fcf29a)**

+The RMSprop, root mean square prop, optimizer was chosen over Rprop as it not only accounts for the big dataset that is used for cats and dogs but also for the gradients in the images used.
+RMSprop keeps the moving average of the squared gradients for each weight and divides the gradient by square root the mean square.

 ### **2.Describe your selected loss function and it’s implementation.
 How is it effectively penalizing bad predictions? (have a look at this site - https://towardsdatascience.com/understanding-binary-cross-entropy-log-loss-a-visual-explanation-a3ac6025181a)**

+The loss function selected is binary crossentropy due to the fact that it is a classification between only 2 things, thus binary.
+Binary crossentropy calcuates the probability of picking one out of the available 2 classifications, follows that with the calculation of entropy and crossentropy, and compares it in a Kullback-Leiber Divergence.

 ### **3.What is the purpose of the metric= argument in your model.compile() function? (look here - https://keras.io/api/metrics/)**

+The metric argument calculates for how often the predicted answers are accurate to the actual answers.

 ### **4.Plot the accuracy and loss results for both the training and test datasets.
 Include these in your response.
 Assess the model and describe how good you think it performed.5.Use the model to predict 3 dog images and 3 cat images.
 Upload you images and the prediction.
 How did your model perform in practice?
 Do you have any ideas of how to improve the model’s performance?**